 Since the 1990’s I have been Board member of the Foundation for the Conservation of the Bearded vulture (FCBV), and of the Black Vulture Conservation Foundation (BVCF).
 From 2008 till 2012, I have been the President of the Vulture Conservation Foundation (VCF).

-I was born in 1975.
-After studies at the Veterinary High school I started to work at the Prague Zoo as a keeper in `Baby Station'.
-Over the next 7 years I gained experience hand-rearing many birds species including Black vultures, Bearded vultures and Egyptian vultures.
+Born in 1975.
+After studies at the Veterinary High school he started to work at the Prague Zoo as a keeper in `Baby Station'.
+Over the next 7 years he gained experience hand-rearing many birds species including Cinereous Vultures, Bearded Vultures and Egyptian Vultures.

-From 2002 to 2007, I worked as deputy curator of birds at Prague Zoo and in 2007 I spent three months in the Philippines where I worked as a curator-consultant at Birds International Inc., the biggest bird farm worldwide.
+From 2002 to 2007, he worked as deputy curator of birds at Prague Zoo and in 2007 he spent three months in the Philippines where he worked as a curator-consultant at Birds International Inc., the biggest bird farm worldwide.

-From 2008 to present, I worked as a curator of birds at Prague Zoo and in 2011 I was elected as the chairman of bird committee of Union Czech and Slovak Zoos.
+From 2008 to present, he worked as a curator of birds at Prague Zoo and in 2011 he was elected as the chairman of bird committee of Union Czech and Slovak Zoos.

-In 2011 I took over ESB for Neophron percnopterus, which was upgraded to EEP in 2012.
-I attended an annual meeting of Foundation for the Conservation of the Bearded Vulture firstly in 1995.
+In 2011 he took over ESB for Neophron percnopterus, which was upgraded to EEP in 2012.
+He first attended an annual meeting of Foundation for the Conservation of the Bearded Vulture in 1995.

-I married my wife in 2008 and in October opened up a Veterinary Clinic `MADA' specializing in birds.
-I have two children.
+He married his wife in 2008 and in October opened up a Veterinary Clinic `MADA' specializing in birds.
+He has two children.

 Metodija Velevski was born in 1977.
 He studied biology at the University in Skopje, and following graduation, he worked for the Macedonian Ecological Society on the vulture conservation project in Macedonia.
 He did his PhD thesis in conservation biology of the Egyptian Vulture in Macedonia at the University in Belgrade.
 Besides the vulture conservation, he has experience in general ornithological and ecological studies.
 Since 2014 he is curator-ornithologist at the Macedonian Museum of Natural History, and since 2015 is a board member of the Macedonian Ecological Society.